drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 ![png](../images/Ia-FollowingGravity_32_1.png)

-Now, it turns out that polynomials are often *terrible* things to try to fit arbitrary data with, because they can 'blow up' as $$|x|$$ increases, and this causes instability.
+Now, it turns out that polynomials are often *terrible* things to try to fit arbitrary data with, because they can 'blow up' as $$abs(x)$$ increases, and this causes instability.
 But for a variety of physics problems (see below), polynomials can be just what we're after.
 Plus, that made a nice demonstration, for now.

 (For more general functions, I actually wrote a multi-parameter SymPy gradient-descient that is completely general, but it's *terrifically slow* so I won't be posting it here.
 If you really want it, contact me.)